 Recent Price Movement

-Movement in cotton benchmarks was mixed over the past month.
+Most cotton benchmarks moved slightly lower over the past month.

-- The A Index was relatively stable near $1 for much of the past month, holding to levels near 100 cents/lb since the middle of February.
+- The A Index was relatively stable near $1 for much of the past month, but shifted to values below 100 cents/lb since the middle of February.

 Supply, Demand & Trade

 The latest USDA report featured a slight increase to the global production figure (+719,000 bales, to 115.1 million) and a slight decrease to the global mill-use estimate (-555,000 bales, to 110.1 million).
 2022/23 beginning stocks were lifted +878,000 bales (to 86.1 million), and the net effect of these changes on 2022/23 ending stocks was a +2.1 million bale increase.

 The current carryout projected by the USDA in 2022/23 is 91.1 million bales.
 Outside of 2019/20 (Covid) and the period when China was massing reserves (2013/14-2015/16), this volume for 2022/23 is the highest on record.
 The current figure for the global stocks-to-use ratio is 82.8 percent, which also ranks as the highest in the modern era (at least back to 1960) outside of 2019/20 and 2012/13-2015/16.

 At the country level, the largest revisions to 2022/23 production numbers included those for China (+1.0 million to 29.5 million), Australia (+500,000 bales to 5.5 million), Uzbekistan (-200,000 bales to 2.9 million), and India (-1.0 million to 24.5 million).